tushar-sharma/tushar-sharma.github.io/_posts/2022-12-05-is-nemo-male-or-female.md

 That's a silly question.
 Of course Marlin was male in the movie.
 But he was a clownfish.
 Clownfish are hermaphrodite.
 Hermaphrodites are organisms which have both male and female reproductive organs.
 All clownfish are born as males.
 A male fish changes to female if there is no female available.

+Do you know any other species that's a hermaphrodite?
+Most flowering plants are hermaphrodite.
+They disperse pollen as well as receive pollen.